ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-instances.markdown

 ### A Free Cloud Node

 Free RavenDB cloud nodes are great for experiments and evaluation.
-They are equipped with the most basic configuration and capabilities and have a single node and no Service-level agreement (SLA).
+They are equipped with the most basic configuration and capabilities.
+They have a single node and no Service-Level Agreement (SLA).
 You can run only one free node per [account](../cloud/cloud-overview#your-account).

 To raise a free cloud node, use the [Products tab](../cloud/portal/cloud-portal-products-tab)